 For Track I APT reviews, at least six letters are needed from individuals external to Duke who are qualified to write on behalf of the candidate’s contributions, with no more than three external letters coming from the list of individuals provided by the candidate and no more than two from the same institution.
 Internal letters are optional for Track I reviews.

-For Track II and Track III APT reviews, a total of six letters are needed from individuals who are qualified to write on behalf of the candidate’s contributions and of these six, at least three must be external and three may be internal; or all six can be external plus any additional internal letters to supplement the six.
+For Track II and Track III APT reviews, a total of six letters are needed from individuals external to Duke who are qualified to write on behalf of the candidate’s contributions.

 The process for appointment, promotion or tenure at the associate professor and professor ranks, which includes external reviews, is usually completed within one (1) year from the time the dossier is submitted to the Faculty Affairs Office.
 Appointments at the assistant professor rank usually occur in less time.